xdevplatform/Gnip-Analysis-Pipeline/README.md

 # Installation

-This package is designed to be pip-installed from the cloned repository location.
+This package can be pip-installed from the cloned repository location.

-`[REPOSITORY] $ pip install gnip_analysis_pipeline[plotting,nltk] -U`,
+`$ pip install gnip_analysis_pipeline[nltk]`

-where `plotting` and `nltk` install the extra dependencies needed for NLTK enrichment and time series plotting.
+where `nltk` installs the extra dependencies needed for sample NLTK enrichment.
+You may also need to install [NLTK corpora](http://www.nltk.org/data.html).

+The package can also be pip-installed locally from the cloned repository location.

+`[REPOSITORY]$ pip install -e .[nltk]`

 # Core Pipeline Components

 The pipeline abstracts the core, invariant pieces of an analysis of Tweet data.
 We first _enrich_ individual Tweets with metadata.
 We can then create _time series_ by counting things in time intervals.
-We can additionally _evaluate_ a set of Tweets (enriched or not) for audience and conversation analysis.
+The time series creation can be generalized to perform a variety of measurements on a set of Tweet payloads.

 Because Tweet enrichment can be easily parallelized and because the resulting metadata can be counted and evaluated, we usually enrich before counting and